murkl/arch-os/setup/README.md

 `report:` is on `copy-config`, the last thing done to the installation itself.
-Everything past it is an offer, and a list of task names cannot say that on its own — so the run stops there, once, under a large green tick, and says the machine is installed before it asks whether to open a shell in it.
+Everything past it is an offer, and a list of task names cannot say that on its own — so the run stops there, once, under a large green tick, and says the machine is installed before it asks anything else.
+It is deliberately two
+sentences: that page exists to mark the moment and to make room for the questions under it.
 The first paragraph is the headline; the rest is the paragraph under it.

 ## Sharing a configuration

 An installation is two dozen answers, and the second machine set up the same way is otherwise those two dozen answers given again by hand.
-So the finished `installer.conf` goes to [paste.rs](https://paste.rs) — no account, no key, nothing to agree to — and the address of it stands on the page above as a code to scan.
+So the finished `installer.conf` can go to [paste.rs](https://paste.rs) — no account, no key, nothing to agree to — and the address of it comes back on a page of its own as a code to scan.

 Both ends of that are in `lib.sh`: